bunnybooboo/learning-path/rust/rust-essentials/notes.md

 ```
 ### Matching Patterns

 When working mutable data, especially with user input, it's a good move to check these data against expected parameter checks.
-This is where the rather cool [match](https://doc.rust-lang.org/book/match.html) comes in to replace if/else statements seen in other languages.
+This is where the rather cool expression [match](https://doc.rust-lang.org/book/match.html) comes in to replace if/else statements seen in other languages.
 A lot like switch in Javascript ES6.

+In the Pact book I'm reading they use an example where they show the use of error handling; via [unwrap](https://doc.rust-lang.org/book/error-handling.html#unwrapping-explained), which shows the result, calling a panic and stopping to program if there is an error.
+Now this is not usually very helpful, so more effort is then put into explaining matching.
+Though there may be some use cases where unwrap might be useful which are explained in the Rust link I just shared.

+So, the Pact example used `match` run against some user input in the previous section.
+This returned Ok or Error, and in their example the match code `Ok(num) => println!("{}", num)` and so on.
+Note that the => is only executed once the first part of the match does, passing down to the next branch if not.
+Each branch is separated by a comma.
+There is no need to use a break as you would in C/C++.

+It could instead be written as a `let` variable, assigning the returned result.
+Or even as an `if let` variable (to the OK() ) and `else` for the alternative result.
+And even as a `while let`.
+But these then lose the magic of the match expression, though it could prove snappier code in some cases.

+Match needs to run through every option available.
+If you needed to have a field for every other option you have somtheing like `_  =>  println!("No results");`, using the underscore as catchall.

+The left hand side of the match option can be an expression.
+In one example they discuss using a range, `num @ 76...90 => println!("It's in your range!");`.
+Note that `for in` would use two dot notation in the range, whereas match uses three dot notation.

+## Higher-order Functions and Parametrization

+### Higher-order functions and closures

+### Iterators

+### Consumers and Adapters

+### Generic data structures and functions

+### Error handling

+### Methods on structs

+### Traits

+### Using trait constraints

+### Built in traits and operator overloading
 ---
 **This document is a work in progress.
 Check back over time to see the content grow.**